cloudnativer/kube-install/README.md

 <br>

-# [5] Parameter introduction
+# [5] Command line help documentation

 <br>

-The parameters about kube-install can be viewed using the `kube-install help` command.
-You can also <a href="docs/parameters0.7.md">see more detailed parameter introduction here</a>.<br>
+You can execute `kube-install -help` command to view the command line help document of kube-install, or <a href="docs/parameters0.7.md">click here to view more command line help documents</a>.<br>

 <br>
 <br>